UBC-Thunderbots/Software/docs/architecture-and-design.md

 Most [Intents](#intents) are easy to break down into  [Primitives](#primitives), and can typically just be converted directly without having to do any extra work.
 However, some [Intents](#intents) like the `MoveIntent` rely on the navigator to implement more complex behaviour like obstacle avoidance.
 This is where the "Navigation" part of the `Navigator` comes in.

 In order for a robot to move to the desired destination of a `MoveIntent`, the Navigator will use various path-planning algorithms to find a path across the field that does not collide with any robots or violate any restrictions set on the `MoveIntent`.
 The Navigator then translates this path into a series of `MovePrimitives`, which are sent to the robot sequentially so that it follows the planned path across the field.

+### Path Manager
+The `Path Manager` is responsible for generating a set of paths that don't collide.
+It is given a set of [Path Objective](#path-objective)s and [Path Planner](#path-planner), and it will generate paths using the given path planner and arbitrate between paths to prevent collisions.

+### Path Objective
+A path objective is a simple datastructure used to communicate between the navigator and the path manager.
+It conveys information for generating one path, such as start, destination, and obstacles.
+Path Objectives use very simple datastructures so that Path Planners do not need to know about any world-specific datastructures, such as Robots or the Field.

+### Path Planner
+The `Path Planner` is an interface for the responsibility of path planning a single robot around a single set of obstacles from a given start to a given destination.
+The interface allows us to easily swap out path planners.

 ## AI Diagram
 ![AI Diagram](images/ai_diagram.svg)